gogins/csound-extended/README.md

 The code is generally "cross-platform" in nature and this build system could be adapted to build for Windows or OS X.

-Please note, the Linux package for native code (CsoundAC etc.) is built using the Ubuntu system packages for Csound, whereas the Csound for Android app and the WebAssembly module are built from Csound source code cloned from GitHub.
+Please note, the Linux package for native code (CsoundAC etc.) can be build either using the Ubuntu system packages for Csound, or using a local build of Csound which may be more up to date.
+The Csound for Android app and the WebAssembly module are built from Csound source code cloned from GitHub.

 First clone the Git repository at https://github.com/gogins/csound-extended.